JoshuaLPF/TwinsTNet/README.md

 # Acknowledgements

 # Contact Us
-If you have any questions, please contact us ( lvpengfei1995@163.com ).
+If you have any questions, please get in touch with us ( lvpengfei1995@163.com ).